ModbusScope/ModbusScope/docs/pages/importing_and_exporting.md

 ## Exporting data/image

 Current log results can be exported either as image or as data (*.csv*) file.
-This can be selected with either *File > Save Data As...* or  *File > Export Image As...* .
+This can be selected with either *File > Save Data File As...* or  *File > Export Image As...* .
 Saving a project/data file or exporting an image is only possible when logging isn't active.

 ## Open data file